solyoma/FalconBoard/README.md

 ## Features (Version 1.1) :

    -  Works under Windows and Linux, and (I hope) on Macs too.
+   -  interface languages are US English and Hungarian, selectable from the program
    -  Usable with the mouse and with a Wacom graphics tablet.
         (No Android or iOS versions (yet?))
    -  System, dark and black interface modes.
-   -  A maximum of 30 documents can be open at the same time
+   -  Maximum 30 documents can be open at the same time
    -  Freehand drawing with five different colored pens.
 Colors depend on interface modes (light/dark): black/white, red, green, blue/lighter blue, yellow/magenta.
    -  Draw straight lines which may be exactly horizontal or vertical.
    -  Draw rectangles, ellipses or circles
-   -  Each Pen widths and the Eraser pen width are adjustable separately.
+   -  Widths of each pens and the Eraser are adjustable separately.
    -  Unlimited Undo/Redo during a single session.
    -  "Unlimited" scrolling from top of "paper" by the keyboard (Left, Right, Up, Down, PgUp,PgDown, Home, End,